The entourage effect creates synergistic benefits between cannabinoids and terpenes in hemp oil products.

 Over 200 terpenes have been reported so far in the cannabis plant, and many potentially display unique beneficial effects that may contribute meaningfully to the entourage effects of cannabis based extracts.
 Many terpenes and cannabinoids act as either antagonists or agonists of endocannabinoid receptors and seem to work together in a range of synergistic ways on this system of neurotransmitters.

 In his paper detailing the entourage effect, Dr. E.B.
 Russo reveals that full spectrum cannabis products may be more effective than isolated cannabinoids taken alone.
 He further backs up this claim in his later work.
 In another article published by Russo, he quotes research that hinted that full-spectrum cannabis extracts caused effects two to four times greater than THC alone.
 In the same piece, another study found that full-spectrum cannabis produced effects 330 percent higher than THC alone.

 Can Hemp Oil Provide the Entourage Effect?

 Yes!
 Just like oil extracted from the marijuana plant, oil extracted from hemp also contains many cannabinoids, flavonoids, and terpenes, as well as essential vitamins and minerals, fatty acids, fiber, protein, and chlorophyll.
-All these components, when taken as a complete product, make hemp oil a complete supplement and encourage the entourage effect.
+All these components, when taken as a complete product, encourage the entourage effect.